saipavan10-git/COVID-19-Vaccination-Portal/Sprint 2/sprint2.md

 # Sprint 2 Accomplishments
 **Functionalities Implemented**
-* Integarting Back End and with Front End
+* Integrated Back End and Front End
-* Added Redirection of webpages
+* Added navigation pages from the home page
-* Added Login and SignUp Webpages and stored data in Database
+* Added Login and SignUp Webpages and stored data in Database, data is sent through REST API's
 * Added Unit Tests for Backend
 * Cypress Testing for FrontEnd is Implemented